Colman1000/blog/content/articles/flutter-state-management-with-getx/index.md

 GetX is a package that tackles **State management**, **Route management** and **Dependency management** in a simple, powerful and efficient manner.
-It also comes with helpers utilities for simplifying *Internationalization*, *Theme management*, making *HTTP requests*, *Validators* and so much more.
+It also comes with helpers utilities for simplifying *Internationalization*, *Theme management*, making *HTTP requests*, *Validation* and so much more.

 The highlights of GetX include the following;

 #### Write less code:

 Many other state management solutions for flutter have the bottle-neck of *boiler-plate code*; i.e. redundant code developers are forced to write over and over again.
-To reduce this hurdle, other state management solutions utilize `code generation`, a technique that automatically generates the boiler-plate code for the developer.
+For example, `StatefulWidgets` require both the `Widget` and `State` class to perform even the most basic tasks.
+To reduce this hurdle, other state management solutions utilize `code generation`, a technique that generates the boiler-plate code for the developer.

 With GetX however, you do not need to worry about boiler-plate or generated code.
-Simply extend the `GetxController` and write your code like a boss.
+Simply extend the `GetxController` and manage your state like a boss 😎.

 #### Performance & Efficiency:

 GetX observables (*reactive values*) are built using the low latency `GetValue` and `GetStream` classes from GetX.
-Hence there is no buffering, to very low memory consumption.
-The GetX controllers also auto dispose themselves when no they are longer in use.
+Hence, there is no buffering and very low memory consumption as compared to `StreamControllers`.
+The GetX controllers also auto dispose themselves when they are longer in use.
 This makes for an efficient and performant application even on low-end devices.

 #### Simplicity: